Welcome to Chipper π β

 We can only embed text data, by default Chipper accepts:

-.txt, .md, .py, .html, .js, .cpp, .hpp, .xml extensions.
-You can change this whitelist by passing your own --extensions list.
+extensions.
+You can change this allowlist by passing your own--extensions

-4.2 Advanced Embedding
+4.2 Advanced Embedding β

-Now we’re ready to experiment!
+Now we're ready to experiment!
 You can explore different splitting configurations to customize how text documents are divided.
-For example, you can use the --split-by argument to specify the method of splitting—options include "word," "sentence," "passage," "page," or "line."
-Adjust the --split-length to define the number of units per split, --split-overlap to set the number of units overlapping between splits, or --split-threshold to fine-tune the process further.
+For example, you can use the --split-by

 For more details about the available options and how they work, check out the Haystack DocumentSplitter documentation.

-You can set the index using the --es-index <name> parameter, specify the embedding model with --embedding-model <name>, and much more.
+, and much more.
 For a complete list of options and possibilities, refer to the help command:

 ./tools/embed/run.sh --help

-Step 5: Next Steps and Exploration 🔍
+Step 5: Next Steps and Exploration π β

 First off, if you've made it this far, let me unravel the mystery behind why Chipper is called Chipper the Golden Retriever.
 For starters, I adore golden retrievers!
 But there's more to it: they love to chip wood, just like we need to split and chip the data we want to embed.
 And as for retriever, - well ...

 Jokes aside, this project offers plenty more tools to explore.
-You can transcribe audio files into text and embed it, scrape websites (only your own or with proper consent), or dive into the frontend, here you can write /help to see some options or backend to customize and change Chipper to suit your needs.
+You can transcribe audio files into text and embed it, scrape websites (only your own or with proper consent), or dive into the frontend, here you can write /help

 While I plan to expand this documentation, I generally prefer to keep things documented directly in the code and configuration files.
 I hope you have a fantastic time experimenting!
-You will find many ./run.sh scripts, the root one will give you some points to start if you invoke it without arguments.
+You will find many ./run.sh

 If you enjoy what you see, leaving a star on the GitHub repo would mean the world to me.